fightingox1/codeorg-api-docs/readme.md

 <br>
   <code>https://codeorg-api.com/server/set-username{PLAYER}[USERNAME]</code>
 <br>
-in the url player would be the user assigned from get-user, for example P1.
-USERNAME would be the username that is being set, for example what a user would input in the display-name box.
+in the URL player would be the user assigned from get-user, for example, P1.
+USERNAME would be the username that is being set, like what a user input in a username/display name box.
 <br>
 <br>
 Example: